Popstizzy03/ChurchOps/README.md

 ---

 ## 💻 GitHub Pages Preview
 Want to create a website to preview or share your sermons?
-Use this:
+Use this (or you custom site):
 ```html
 <!DOCTYPE html>
 <html lang="en">